viveksyngh/slippery/README.md

 ## Now, seriously

 Sometime we need to check out execution time of some function.
-For example (our function is useless, because it's only for demonstration of idea):
+For example (our function is useless, because it's only for demonstration of an idea):

 ```python
 import slippery